 Casa dei Bambini

-The Parkside Montessori Program is for children Grades 1 to 6.
+The Elementary Montessori (ELMO) program is for children in grades one to six.
 The program brings together the Alberta curriculum along with the Montessori philosophy and outcomes.
+Students entering ELMO must have prior Montessori experience.

 Additional Program Features